-Bus transportation is being planned from various designated locations.
-A rider fee will apply to each scout using the bus transportation however adult leaders will be able to join at no additional cost.
+Bus transportation is being planned from various designated locations throughout the Council Service Area.
+A rider fee will apply to each scout using the bus transportation, however adult leaders will be able to join at no additional cost.
 Tentative bus stop locations are based on final registration numbers and include:

-Blair County - Altoona Area TBD and Tyrone Park and Ride Centre County - Mount Nittany Middle School and Park Forest Middle School
+Blair County - Altoona Lowes and Tyrone Park and Ride Centre County - Mount Nittany Middle School and Park Forest Middle School